ejhammond/react-responsive-system/README.md

 type ScreenClass<B extends ScreenClassBreakpoints> = keyof B;

 /**
- * A type that can be wrapped around your components' props in order to represent the new Responsive Props that they have */ type ResponsiveProps<B extends ScreenClassBreakpoints, P extends {}> = Omit< P,
+ * A type that can be wrapped around your components' props in order to represent the new props that they have */ type ResponsiveProps<B extends ScreenClassBreakpoints, P extends {}> = Omit< P,